Best Online Master’s in Child Development

 Take our quiz and we'll do the homework for you!
 Compare your school matches and apply to your top choice today.

-The majority of programs consist of 30-40 credits and take approximately two years to complete.
-Some accelerated programs may allow students to graduate in as few as 18 months, while part-time programs usually take three years.
+Program costs vary based on where you decide to attend.
+Most programs consist of 30-40 credits and last around two years.
+Some accelerated programs allow you to graduate in 18 months, while part-time programs can take around three years to complete.

-Keep reading to learn about top online schools offering master's in child development programs and make a confident decision about attending graduate school.
+Keep reading to explore top online schools offering master's in child development programs.

 Learn about start dates, transferring credits, availability of financial aid, and more by contacting the universities below.